SURVEY RESULTS

 RESULTS OF AN ONLINE QUANTITATIVE SURVEY*

 This survey was conducted on behalf of Incyte from March 19 to May 10, 2024.
-It included 95 current OPZELURA users with AD.5
+It included 95 current OPZELURA users ages 12+ with mild to moderate AD.5

 96% OF PATIENTS